Raiven Ignacia Balderas, Ph.D.

 What advice would you give to young women entering your industry?

 I would advise them to be curious and maintain integrity and passion despite the chaos.
 You always have to find order within the chaos, because life is but a test.
-Just keep on going, keep on writing in your notebook, and keep going back to the notes.
+Just keep on going, keep on writing in your notebook, and keep going back to the notes, back to the basics - the fundamentals.
 Go to tutoring, take advantage of the opportunities, but also don't let the opportunities burn you out.
-Check your ego constantly.
-Our society molds girls into thinking they need to be boss babes and/or dealing with body dysmorphia and judgment, and it's seriously psychologically messing up the youth.
-The challenges definitely exist as a byproduct of our environment and diversity, equity, inclusion efforts.
+The challenges definitely exist as a byproduct of our environment (social media).
 But everyone knows what's right and what's wrong, and if you keep going wrong, you're gonna go down the wrong path.
 It's okay to divert, but you gotta stop and think, observe your surroundings, and turn the other direction towards infinite positivity.
 Just maintain integrity, curiosity, and find your joy.

 Q